 We provide this restoration at reasonable rates, and reasonable turn around times.
 We have a queue for repairs and will schedule your repair and then work on units in the order they arrive.
 Please do not send your unit without first contacting us.
 Please submit a request for service through email on our Queue For Service page first.
 Also if your radio is modified, missing parts, hasn’t worked in years, or is a TS-820s, please see our guidelines on the What’s Acceptable For Repair page.

 Service Guarantee: All of our work is guaranteed for 90 days after you’ve received it.
-This guarantee is extended to 1 year if your unit is serviced with both the Basic Repair and Restore and the Complete Recap.
+This guarantee is extended to 6 mos. if your unit is serviced with both the Basic Repair/Restore and the Complete Recap.
 For more information on our guarantee please read our Service Guidelines.

 Basic Repair and Restore